-We feel that a comprehensive plan must be drawn up without any delay for increased import of LNG.
+A comprehensive plan must be drawn up without any delay for increased import of LNG.
 Such a plan will have to include, at the international level, intensive negotiations with present and potential LNG exporting countries and, at the national level, substantial augmentation of the infrastructure like shipping, regasification, storage, pipeline facilities.
-Domestic regulators and pricing also need to be revamped in such a scenario.

-To conclude, despite some increased financial cost for import of LNG, we have to plan for substantially increased import of LNG if we have to avoid crippling economic cost on account of widespread shortage of power in the country.
+To conclude, despite some increased financial cost for import of LNG, we have to plan for substantially increased import of LNG if we have to avoid crippling and a much larger economic cost on account of widespread shortage of power in the country.